ictxiangxin/larbin/README-en.md

 ```bash
 > sudo apt-get install g++ m4
 ```
+Adns 1.3 need lynx when compiling, if missing error occur, please install it in the same way.

 ###Configuring

 See larbin.conf.
 Please be sure to specify your mail.

+Some websites resist crawler, you need modify the UserAgent entry to pose as browser.

 Read the sentences of larbin.conf line by line, they will lead you configure your Larbin accurately and let your Larbin running successfully.